nikakhachi/token-fund/README.md

 - On the user withdrawal, the tokens allocated for the user will be calculated by the shares, swapped to USDT or USDC and transferred back to user.
 - If the contract made some profit on the user's deposit, contract will take 10% of the profit.

-The development tool used is the Foundry where the contracts and the tests are written, and then there's Hardhat integrated which is used for writing the deployment and upgrade scripts.
+The development tool used is the Foundry where everything is written including the tests and the scripts.

 ## Table of Contents